admkrz/Fashion-mnist-data-classifying/README.md

 To train and test models presented in the results section, you have to run the main.py file from this repository.

-If you want to skip the training process and get just the test results from the best, trained models, you have to comment line 144 in knn.py and 39 in cnn.py - they are responsible for training the new models, if they're commented, the models will be loaded from files in the repository.
+If you want to get exactly the same results as in the section above, you have to skip the training process comment line 144 in knn.py and 39 in cnn.py - they are responsible for training the new models, if they're commented, the models will be loaded from files in the repository.
 The KNN model will load the best k value from file /models/best_knn_model.txt and the CNN model will be loaded from file /models/best_model.h5.

 All the results of the program are saved to directories /plots - plots from training models, /models - saving best models for later use, /results - accuracy results of training and testing.